 It happens when a cybercriminal uses stolen credit card data to buy products on your e-commerce store.
 Usually, in such cases, the shipping and billing addresses vary.
 You can detect and curb such activities on your store by installing an AVS – Address Verification System.

-Another form of credit card fraud is when the fraudster steals your personal details and identity to enable them to get a credit card.
+Another form of credit card fraud is when the fraudster steals your personal details and identity to enable them to get a new credit card.

 b.
 Fake Return & Refund Fraud

 The bad players perform unauthorized transactions and clear the trail, causing businesses great losses.
 Some hackers also engage in refund frauds, where they file fake requests for returns.